Skip navigation

 Exams and Tests

-In most cases, the spleen is enlarged.
+In most cases, the spleen is enlarged and can be detected by your health care provider.

-Laboratory tests can help diagnose this condition.
+Lab tests can help diagnose this condition.
 Tests may include:

 Treatment

-Children should wait until age 5 to have splenectomy because of the infection risk.
+Children should wait until age 5 to have a splenectomy because of the infection risk.
 In mild cases discovered in adults, it may not be necessary to remove the spleen.

 Children and adults should be given a pneumococcal vaccine before spleen removal surgery.
 They also should receive folic acid supplements.
 Additional vaccines may be needed based on the person's history.